 TOKYO (TR) – At the time, Aaron Frisell was just starting out as a wedding pastor in Japan.
-He stood at the head of the church, waiting to begin a ceremony when saw a problem: the pews before him were filled with gentlemen sporting punch-perms, flashy suits, hats, and sunglasses.
+He stood at the head of the church, waiting to begin a ceremony when saw a problem: the pews before him were filled with gentlemen sporting punch-perms, flashy suits, hats and sunglasses.

-Coming from a Christian background and having gone through many years of Bible training in the United States, Aaron knew that there are certain acts which are simply not acceptable in, as he says, “God’s house.”
+Coming from a Christian background and having gone through many years of Bible training in the United States, Frisell knew that there are certain acts which are simply not acceptable in, as he says, “God’s house.”
 Wearing sunglasses and a hat are indeed two of them, and this applies to yakuza members the same as everyone else.

 A standoff ensued.
-Aaron announced that he wouldn’t begin until everyone was appropriately attired.
+Frisell announced that he wouldn’t begin until everyone was appropriately attired.
 After a few awkward minutes, one gentleman in the front stood, removed his offending items, and the rest of the audience slowly followed.

-“That was stupid of me,” recalls Aaron, 35, who estimates that he has presided over thousands of weddings in chapels, churches, and wedding halls over the past nine years.
+“That was stupid of me,” recalls Frisell, 35, who estimates that he has presided over thousands of weddings in chapels, churches, and wedding halls over the past nine years.
 “That was naive as a young pastor.
 The Japanese don’t know; it’s not their culture.
 I don’t need a showdown of authority.
 Now I’m more mature — I just let it go.”

-Adapting to cultural differences is indeed a key to success in the wedding pastor business for foreigners (gaijin).
+Adapting to cultural differences is indeed a key to success in the wedding pastor business for foreigners (gaikokujin).
 And what a business it is.
-Though Christians represent only 1% of the population, Christian-style weddings have increased in recent years to comprise over 60 percent of all nuptials.
+Though Christians represent only 1 percent of the population, Christian-style weddings have increased in recent years to comprise over 60 percent of all nuptials.
 Be it for reasons of mere fashion or an increasing desire on the part of women to rise above their diminished standing in traditional Shinto ceremonies, this translates into a huge demand for these 20-minute ceremonies.

 Prior religious training for the role of wedding pastor is usually nil.
 After studying a ceremony script and observing a few real weddings, prospective pastors with reasonable Japanese skills can be trying on their robe inside of two weeks.
-Though the language of the ceremonies is usually Japanese, the nearly identical scripts — from the opening salvos to the singing of “What a Friend We Have in Jesus” — are in romaji (roman letters) to allow for easier pronunciation.
+Though the language of the ceremonies is usually Japanese, the nearly identical scripts — from the opening salvos to the singing of “What a Friend We Have in Jesus” — are in romaji (letters) to allow for easier pronunciation.

 Generally, these rent-a-pastors are white foreigners, maybe English teachers or bartenders, who are looking to pad their income on weekends.
 Atheists are recruited as eagerly as evangelists.
 In Japan, it is entirely appearance that counts.